 - Because crypto poses a massive risk TO governments, there is then a massive risk FROM governments, such as China’s recent ban on financial institutions touching crypto transactions (and a potential impending ban on mining as well *since put in place*).
 If other major governments follow suit (the US is trying), thereby preventing easy conversion of crypto to fiat and fiat to crypto (and I expect they will), it becomes an even less useful system than it already is.

 - Quantum computing represents a massive risk to many if not all existing blockchains.
 Maybe QRLs (quantum-resistant ledgers) will be possible, and then again maybe not…TBD.

-Rather, they are the functional equivalent of casino chips at a highly unstable casino.
+Rather, today they are largely the functional equivalent of casino chips at a highly unstable casino.
 Buy $10 in chips, and in an hour they could be worth $100, or $1, or $0, or maybe all of those within the same day.

 But wait, there’s more…

 And this folks is the answer to the question that is the title of this article: What is Bitcoin REALLY?
 What is the Crypto space?

 Perhaps even a religion…or a cult, if there’s even a difference 😂 Mimetic Desire + Hope + Greed + FOMO is one potent fucking cocktail.